When you’re just getting into growing…

-Which is why in today’s post, you will learn how to pick the best marijuana seeds for your specific setup, including the strain and where to buy top quality seeds.
+This is why in today’s guide, you will learn how to pick the best marijuana seeds that will match the effects and flavors you’re looking for…

 Let’s get to it.

-While (regular) photoperiod seeds need a change in their light cycle to a schedule of 12/12 to start the flowering process…
+While (regular) photoperiod seeds need a change in their light cycle to a schedule of 12/12 (12 hours of light and 12 hours of darkness) to start the flowering process…

-There are some rumors in grower communities about autoflowering seeds not being potent, having a low % of THC…
+There are rumors in grower communities about auto-flowering seeds not being potent, having a low % of THC…

-While this was true in the early stages of autoflowering seeds / plants…
+While this was true in the early stages of auto-flowering Cannabis plants…

 There are pros and cons for both options, and what you will choose, essentially is dependent on your specific setup and your growing skill.